 This opportunity allows a senior to finish course requirements in early May in order to work full-time in an internship or supervised independent project.
 Examples of past projects include: student teaching, independent art projects, research assistants, political internships and community service.

 Beginning in the fall of 1993, New York University established an academic relationship with Friends Seminary.
-Under the terms of this relationship, eleventh and twelfth grade Friends students, recommended by the School and deemed qualified by NYU administrators, may enroll free of charge in courses at NYU’s College of Arts and Sciences.
+Under the terms of this relationship, eleventh and twelfth grade Friends students, recommended by the School and deemed qualified by NYU administrators, may enroll free of charge in summer courses at NYU’s College of Arts and Sciences.
 Students enrolled in NYU courses will not receive college credit for the course at the conclusion of the class.
 They will, however, receive a grade from their professor for inclusion in Friends Seminary records.
-Under no circumstances may an NYU course be substituted for a required course for graduation.
+NYU courses may not be substituted for a required course for graduation.
 On the other hand, this unique opportunity permits an already rich curriculum to be augmented by the offerings of a great university.
 It also allows students a chance to pursue coursework not available under the auspices of the Upper School program.
 Students interested in enrolling in an NYU course should complete an application by visiting the US resource page or by speaking with the Assistant Head of School for Teaching and Learning.
 The application deadline is:

 Apr.
 5 | Summer term courses only